Configuring the backend

 When in Docker

-COMMENTO_PORT.
-Instead set the external bind address and port with the
+COMMENTO_PORT if you're running Commento in Docker.
+Instead, set the external bind address and port with Docker's

 COMMENTO_CONFIG_FILE environment variable, you can specify a configuration file.
 You can use this file to store secrets and credentials without exposing them in the